Redot-Engine/redot-docs/tutorials/plugins/running_code_in_the_editor.rst

 Reporting node configuration warnings
 -------------------------------------

-Godot uses a *node configuration warning* system to warn users about incorrectly configured nodes.
+redot uses a *node configuration warning* system to warn users about incorrectly configured nodes.
 When a node isn't configured correctly, a yellow warning sign appears next to the node's name in the Scene dock.
 When you hover or click on the icon, a warning message pops up.
 You can use this feature in your scripts to